Skip to main content

 Shooting guard

-Jared McCain, meanwhile, will be third in the shooting guard pecking order, but should expect to see a significant uptick in on-court usage what with the departures of both I-Joe and Aaron Wiggins this summer, as his offensive talents will most likely be used to make up for their absences from the rotation.
+Jared McCain, meanwhile, will be second in the pecking order and should expect to see a significant uptick in on-court usage, what with the departures of both I-Joe and Aaron Wiggins this summer, as his offensive talents will most likely be used to make up for their absences from the rotation.

 Their departures may even play a role in rookie Bennett Stirtz seeing more action than initially expected during his debut campaign in the association, especially considering how impressive he's looked in this year's Summer League.